 The duration of notes, rests, or chords under a beam which carries the @form attribute with a value of ‘acc’, ‘rit’, or ‘mixed’ must be treated specially.
 The first and last contained elements must specify a duration which matches the number of beams displayed at the point of these events.
 In the case of a ‘mixed’ beam, each event at the point of change in the number of secondary beams must carry a @dur attribute.
 Beams like this may be encoded thusly:

 Beams that connect events on different staves may be encoded in two different ways.
 First, a single-layer approach may be taken that treats the events lying under the beam as logically belonging to the same layer as the initial event but visually ‘displaced’ to an adjacent staff.
-In the example below, the last two notes under the beam carry a @staff attribute value that contradicts the ‘normal’ staff placement indicated by the @n attribute on their ancestor staff.
+In the example above from Moritz Moszkowski’s12 Pianoforte Studies for the left hand, Op.
+92, MoszWV 117 this method makes even from a semantic perspective perfect sense.
+It can be achieved with an additional @staff attribute value that contradicts the ‘normal’ staff placement indicated by the @n attribute of their ancestor

 Downstream processing needs are the determining factor in the choice between the two alternative encoding methods.